vmware-archive/rabbitmq-jms-client-spring-boot-trader-demo/README.md

     </dependencyManagement>
 ```

 This should theoretically let you pull in whatever rabbitmq-jms-parent says in extra dependency management.
+We aren't using any in this demo, but you might need some.

 > **Note:** I'm not a maven expert, so if this is off kilter, please advise or send a pull request.